 The saddest thing about this whole story?
 It’s a US only problem.
 Through the Internet I have met families with EB children all over the world, and, save for those families that live in third world countries which I can’t speak to so I am not sure how they survive, supplies were never denied elsewhere.
 Not a single patient I have met that lives in New Zealand, Australia, Canada, the European Union or even South Africa, was ever denied bandages.
 I am Italian, and if Nicky had been born in Italy, he would have had all the supplies he needed from day 1, and a visiting nurse twice a week.
 A visiting nurse?
 Save for the first 4 weeks of Nicky’s life, where a nurse came by once a week, I never, ever, got a visiting nurse again… and, I’ve asked!
 I remember once when Nicky was 3 months old, colicky, full of wounds, I was going out of my mind.
 I called the pediatrician’s office in tears asking for help.
 Did I get it?
 No.

 I am not one to complain, but my story needs to be told.
 I don’t know what the answer to this problem is, but since I know the US is hell bent in not having real Health Care, only for-profit care, Insurances need to realize or be forced to realize that bandages for an EB patient are not a “luxury” but a “necessity”.
-Bandages are also not a luxury for many other conditions and situations, we’re not talking about your run of the mill scrape or bump, we’re talking about ulcers the elderly get, we’re talking about any condition that leaves the patient with a chronic wound.
+Bandages are also not a luxury for many other conditions and situations, we’re not talking about your run of the mill scrape or bump, we’re talking about ulcers the elderly get, and many other conditions they get, so is important they are taken care of in centers like the residential care homes in salisbury and many others.

 If you know of any Congressman with a HEART, please refer them to the Bill below, we need all the help we can get!